 1.2.
 Compiling from source¶

-You can either retrieve a source release tarball or perform a checkout of our Git repository:
+You then either retrieve a source release tarball or perform a checkout of our Git repository:

 $ git clone https://github.com/diku-dk/futhark.git

 First you must run the following command to download metadata about Futhark’s dependencies:

 To build the Futhark compiler and all of its dependencies, run:

 This step typically requires at least 8GiB of memory.
 This will